Getting Started with Chef Solo. Part 2

 Сonfigure nginx through our cookbook

 Let’s configure nginx for our application.
-First of all add new attributes in vagrant node (file “nodes/vagrant.json”):
+First of all add new attributes in the vagrant node (file “nodes/vagrant.json”):

 {